Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2021/07/scientifica-is-looking-for-helping-hands.md

 ## Staffnet

 For these and many other tasks, the project team is looking for volunteers to help out on Saturday, 4 September and/or Sunday, 5 September.
 Whether you are an employee or a student, if you would like to experience Scientifica from a different perspective and get involved in this great event, you have the opportunity to do so this year.

-ETH employees who would like to volunteer should contact directly.
-She is responsible for planning the volunteers and will be happy to answer any questions you may have.
-As a thank-you, all volunteers are invited to a thank-you dinner with all participants.

 Students receive CHF 25 per hour for their help.
 You can register in the helper pool: Instructions for registering in the helper pool .
 They will also be invited to the thank-you dinner.